 The process of confirming and updating identity and address, and collection of additional KYC information shall be an ongoing process.
-The system of periodical up dation of customer identification data (including photograph/s) after the account is opened will be done by the branches.
-The periodicity of such updating should not be less than once in 10 years in the case of Low Risk category customers and not less than once in 2 years in case of High & Medium Risk category customers.
+The system of periodical updation of customer identification data (including photograph/s) after the account is opened will be done by the branches.
+Periodic updation should be carried out at least once in every two years for High Risk category customers, once in every eight years for Medium Risk category customer and once in every ten years for low Risk category customers.